dialogue-host/requirements/README.md

 ## Core Principles

-Dialogue is thought out as a set of tools that are made and addapted to fulfill the specific task described above.
+Dialogue is thought out as a set of tools that are made and addapted to fulfill its *aim* described above.
 The following *core principles* clarify the manner in which it is done.
-They are fairly general but each highlights an aspect of the platform.
+They are fairly general but each highlights different aspects of the platform.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.

 ### Tools

 - **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes to enable informed user participation and control.
-- **Modular**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted to user's specific needs.
+- **Modular**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted by users to their specific needs.
 - **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.

 ### For All Humans